wagner2010/gsoc/templates/ideas-page-prema.md

 ###  Extend PCA Visualizer with Component-Feature Strength
 #### Abstract

-Provide an optional heatmap and color bar underneath the PCA visualizer (by shifting the lower axes) that shows the magnitude of each feature value to the component.
-The student's work to extend the PC visualizer by providing an optional heat map and color bar will further pinpoint the magnitude of each feature principal component more clearly than is capable currently (by providing the extra information).
+The student's work to extend the PCA visualizer by providing an optional heat map and color bar will further pinpoint the magnitude of each feature principal component more clearly than is capable currently (by providing the extra information).

 #### Technical Details
 Provide an optional heatmap and color bar underneath the PCA visualizer (by shifting the lower axes) that shows the magnitude of each feature value to the component.
 This provides an explanation of which features are contributing the most to which component.
 More information about this project can be found [here](https://github.com/DistrictDataLabs/yellowbrick/issues/615).